Post Graduate Student

 Available for both Windows and Mac operating systems

-Q7.
-What is quick asset?
+Q. What is a quick asset?

 Quick assets are assets that can be quickly converted into cash within a short period of time.